One of the original 13 Ming city gates, which allows access to the walls.

 Jīmíng Temple information

 Alongside the city's Ming walls and Xuánwǔ Lake (Xuánwǔ Hú) is Buddhist Jīmíng Temple, first built in AD 527 during the Three Kingdoms period and rebuilt many times.
 The seven-storey-tall Yàoshīfó Pagoda (药师佛塔) offers views over Xuánwǔ Lake.
-Enter the base of the pagoda to the spectacle of hundreds of gold Buddha figures in cabinets.
-Walk up to the rear of the temple and out onto the city wall (admission ¥15; 8am to 4pm) for splendid jaunts along the overgrown ramparts.
+Enter the base of the pagoda to see the spectacle of hundreds of gold Buddha figures in cabinets and then head up to the rear of the temple for a lovely walk along the city wall (admission ¥15; 8am to 4pm).